jhakulin/realtime-ai/README.md

    - Alternatively if you want to build the wheel yourself, use following command: `python setup.py sdist bdist_wheel`
    - After that go to generated `dist` folder and install the generated wheel using following command: `pip install --force-reinstall realtime_ai-0.1.0-py3-none-any.whl`
-   - or simply install via this git url: `pip install git+https://github.com/jhakulin/realtime-ai `
+   - Or simply install via this git url: `pip install git+https://github.com/jhakulin/realtime-ai `

 2. **Setup**:

    - You need to setup following environment variables in order to use the service.

    - **OPEN_AI**

      - export OPENAI_API_KEY="Your OpenAI Key"
      - Check system microphone access and settings to align with the project's audio requirements (e.g., 16bit PCM 24kHz mono).

    - **AZURE_OPEN_AI**

      - export AZURE_OPENAI_API_KEY="Your Azure OpenAI Key"
      - export AZURE_OPENAI_ENDPOINT="Your Azure OpenAI Endpoint, shall be in the format: `wss://<service-name>.openai.azure.com/openai/realtime`"
      - export AZURE_OPENAI_API_VERSION="Azure OpenAI version"

 3. **Execution**:

    - Run the script via command-line or an IDE: